iree-org/iree/docs/website/docs/reference/glossary.md

 ## JAX

-[JAX](https://github.com/google/jax) is a ML front-end for writing and executing Machine Learning models, specifically focusing on Google's TPUs.
+[JAX](https://github.com/google/jax) is a front-end for writing and executing Machine Learning models, including support for Google Cloud TPUs.

 ## MLIR